Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming.markdown

 Nothing
 ```

+### Monad in Swift

-As writing through, sophisticated Swift developer should find these quiet familiar as we're actually dealing with `Maybe Monad` everyday when we're writing `optionals`.
+As reading through, sophisticated Swift developer should find these quiet familiar as we're actually dealing with `Maybe Monad` everyday when we're writing `optionals`.

 ```swift
 1> let dictionary = [1: "one", 2: "two", 3: "three", 4: "four"]